 - Consumer interest in solar at all-time high: Considering these rock-bottom costs, it’s no surprise that more homeowners were considering going solar than ever in 2017.
 Based on Google data and their own website traffic, leading solar marketplace EnergySage estimates that consumer interest grew by up to 60% overall between 2014 and 2017, and up to 150% annually over the past three years.

-- Solar loans overtake leases: It’s a trend we’ve been following closely at Mosaic, and in 2017 it was confirmed: the majority of U.S. homeowners going solar are now opting for loan financing instead of leasing.
+- Solar loans overtake leases: It’s an industry trend we’ve been following closely at Mosaic, and in 2017 it was confirmed: the majority of U.S. homeowners going solar are now opting for loan financing instead of leasing.
 Given the fact that loans help homeowners save up to 30% more over the life of their solar system, it was only a matter of time, and it’s a real sign of home solar finance maturing just like home and auto finance.

 - Home battery storage booms: Home battery systems had their big coming out party in 2017, with over 200% growth in residential installations compared to 2016.
 This growth was led by California and Hawaii, where state policies — and Mosaic’s battery financing — should continue leading more and more homeowners to add storage to their solar systems in 2018.